tharanpatel/weather-project/README.md

 # weather-project
 Small-scale weather project created using HTML/CSS/JavaScript.
-The website takes the input of a valid city and returns data regarding the current weather.
-The website also dynamically changes it's background depending on the chosen cities current weather
+Uses the OpenWeatherMap API to extract weather forecast data of relevant cities in JSON format.
+This data was used to display weather information to a website.
+Capable of dynamically changing the website background depending on the users chosen cities weather conditions.
-The project makes use of the openWeather API to extract weather data for given cities in a JSON format.